AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 </div>

 ### Experimental Apparatus Design
 ProCoDA (Process Control and Data Acquisition) software was used to automate data collection and control the experimental apparatus.
-Two up-flow contact chambers are set before the fluid enters the flocculator, so that the coagulants are allowed more time and space to collide with particles in water.
-During the first stage of addition, in the first contact chamber, coagulants collide and they are covered by humic acid.
+Two up-flow contact chambers were set before the fluid entered the flocculator, so that the coagulants were allowed more time and space to collide with particles in water.
+During the first stage of addition, in the first contact chamber, coagulants collided and they were covered by humic acid.
 In the primary stages of setting up the apparatus, the pump was designed to input the correct coagulant dosage before each contact chamber, allowing for two-stage coagulant addition to take place.
-However, due to the limitations of ProCoDA, we can only control a maximum of two pumps at the same time.
-The second coagulant pump has to be controlled manually.
+However, due to the limitations of ProCoDA, we could only control a maximum of two pumps at the same time.
+The second coagulant pump had to be controlled manually.

 <div class="alert alert-block alert-danger">
 First sentence is a run-on.
 Do not include "should" in that sentence because there either are or are not.